Configuring cloud integrations for Red Hat services

 You are logged in to the Hybrid Cloud Console as a user who has Organization Administrator permission.

-NoteYou cannot log in to the Hybrid Cloud Console with your email unless your email is your Red Hat login.
+NoteYou cannot log in to the Hybrid Cloud Console with your email address unless your email address is the same as your Red Hat login.
 For more information, see Finding your login.

 - If you are not an Organization Administrator, you must be a member of a group that has the User Access administrator role assigned to it.